 Galway sits on the opposite coast of the country from Dublin.
 However, it only takes two and a half hours to drive between Galway and Dublin City Centre.

 That means you can eat breakfast in Dublin, have lunch listening to live music in Galway and go back to Dublin before dinner.

 - Reenagross Park

 - Our Lady’s Well

 Belfast’s an easy, 2-hour day trip North of Dublin.
-The city’s distinctive vibe and atmosphere make it a trip that’s worthwhile.
+The city’s distinctive vibe and atmosphere make it a worthwhile trip.

 Belfast – the capital of Northern Ireland – acts as one of the biggest cultural powerhouses in the country.

-Much of the cities’ allure lies in the narrow, stony streets and still waterfront.
+Much of the city’s allure lies in the narrow, stony streets and still waterfront.
 And while Belfast is beautiful, there is much more to the city.
-It’s a place drenched in history – often, tragic history.
+It’s a place drenched in history – often tragic history.

 They built the “unsinkable” HMS Titanic in Belfast.
 And the Titanic Belfast, the world’s largest Titanic experience, is one of the best things to do in Northern Ireland.